ohler55/oj/README.md

 1. JSON native types, true, false, nil, String, Hash, Array, and Number are encoded normally.

-2. If a Hash uses Symbols as keys those keys appear as Strings with a leading ':' character.
+2. A Symbol is encoded as a JSON string with a preceeding `:` character.

-3. The '^' character denotes a special key value when in a JSON Object sequence.
+3. The `^` character denotes a special key value when in a JSON Object sequence.

-4. If a String begins with a ':' character such as ':abc' it is encoded as {"^s":":abc"}.

-5. If a Symbol begins with a ':' character such as :":abc" is is encoded as {"^m":":abc"}.
+4. A Ruby String that starts with `:` or the sequence `^i` or `^r` are encoded by excaping the first character so that it appears as `\u005e` or `\u003a` instead of `:` or `^`.

-6. A "^c" JSON Object key indicates the value should be converted to a Ruby class.
-The sequence {"^c":"Oj::Bag"} is read as the Oj::Bag class.
+5. A `"^c"` JSON Object key indicates the value should be converted to a Ruby class.
+The sequence `{"^c":"Oj::Bag"}` is read as the Oj::Bag class.

-7. A "^t" JSON Object key indicates the value should be converted to a Ruby Time.
-The sequence {"^t":1325775487.000000} is read as Jan 5, 2012 at 23:58:07.
+6. A `"^t"` JSON Object key indicates the value should be converted to a Ruby Time.
+The sequence `{"^t":1325775487.000000}` is read as Jan 5, 2012 at 23:58:07.

-8. A "^o" JSON Object key indicates the value should be converted to a Ruby Object.
-The first entry in the JSON Object must be a class with the "^o" key.
-After that each entry is treated as a variable of the Object where the key is the variable name without the preceeding '@'.
-An example is {"^o":"Oj::Bag","x":58,"y":"marbles"}.
+87. A `"^o"` JSON Object key indicates the value should be converted to a Ruby Object.
+The first entry in the JSON Object must be a class with the `"^o"` key.
+After that each entry is treated as a variable of the Object where the key is the variable name without the preceeding `@`.
+An example is `{"^o":"Oj::Bag","x":58,"y":"marbles"}`.

-9. A "^u" JSON Object key indicates the value should be converted to a Ruby Struct.
-The first entry in the JSON Object must be a class with the "^u" key.
+8. A `"^u"` JSON Object key indicates the value should be converted to a Ruby Struct.
+The first entry in the JSON Object must be a class with the `"^u"` key.
 After that each entry is is given a numeric position in the struct and that is used as the key in the JSON Object.
-An example is {"^u":["Range",1,7,false]}.
+An example is `{"^u":["Range",1,7,false]}`.

-10. When encoding an Object, if the variable name does not begin with an '@' character then the name preceeded by a '~' character.
+9. When encoding an Object, if the variable name does not begin with an `@` character then the name preceeded by a `~` character.
 This occurs in the Exception class.
-An example is {"^o":"StandardError","~mesg":"A Message","~bt":[".\/tests.rb:345:in `test_exception'"]}
+An example is `{"^o":"StandardError","~mesg":"A Message","~bt":[".\/tests.rb:345:in `test_exception'"]}`.

-11. If a Hash entry has a key that is not a String or Symbol then the entry is encoded with a key of the form "^#n" where n is a hex number.
+10. If a Hash entry has a key that is not a String or Symbol then the entry is encoded with a key of the form `"^#n"` where n is a hex number.
 The value that is an Array where the first element is the key in the Hash and the second is the value.
-An example is {"^#3":[2,5]}.
+An example is `{"^#3":[2,5]}`.

-12. A "^i" JSON entry in either an Object or Array is the ID of the Ruby Object being encoded.
+11. A `"^i"` JSON entry in either an Object or Array is the ID of the Ruby Object being encoded.
 It is used when the :circular flag is set.
 It can appear in either a JSON Object or in a JSON Array.
-In an Object the "^i" key has a corresponding reference Fixnum.
+In an Object the `"^i"` key has a corresponding reference Fixnum.
 In an array the sequence will include an embedded reference number.
-An example is {"^o":"Oj::Bag","^i":1,"x":["^i2",true],"me":"^r1"}.
+An example is `{"^o":"Oj::Bag","^i":1,"x":["^i2",true],"me":"^r1"}`.

-13. A "^r" JSON entry in an Object is a references to a Object or Array that already appears in the JSON String.
-It must match up with a previous "^i" ID.
-An example is {"^o":"Oj::Bag","^i":1,"x":3,"me":"^r1"}.
+12. A `"^r"` JSON entry in an Object is a references to a Object or Array that already appears in the JSON String.
+It must match up with a previous `"^i"` ID.
+An example is `{"^o":"Oj::Bag","^i":1,"x":3,"me":"^r1"}`.

-14. If an Array element is a String and starts with "^i" then the first character, the ^ is encoded as a hext character.
-An example is ["\u005ei37"},3].
+13. If an Array element is a String and starts with `"^i"` then the first character, the `^` is encoded as a hex character sequence.
+An example is `["\u005ei37",3]`.

+### License:

+    Copyright (c) 2012, Peter Ohler
+    All rights reserved.

+    Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+     - Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+     - Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

+     - Neither the name of Peter Ohler nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

+    THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.